 Best Practices for Community Partner Compensation (CEACR)

-Equitable partner compensation is essential for conducting community-based participatory research, which is a collaborative method involving community members, scientists, practitioners, administrators, organizational leaders, and others in all aspects of the research process.
-This integration of community collaborators as members of the research team strengthens and supports the research design to promote greater and more relevant impact for communities.
+Fair partner compensation is essential for conducting community-based participatory research, which is a collaborative method involving community members, scientists, practitioners, administrators, organizational leaders, and others in all aspects of the research process.
+This integration of community collaborators as members of the research team strengthens and supports the research design to promote a greater and more relevant impact on communities.
 Community partners range in size, operating budget, mission, and approach.
 Their experience, expertise, time, and relationships are all extremely valuable.
-Compensation should be equitable and included in budgets.
-By equitably compensating community partners, the research process can shift from being done on communities to being done with communities.
+Compensation should be fair and included in budgets.
+By compensating community partners fairly, the research process can shift from being done on communities to being done with communities.

-What Does Equitable Community Partner Compensation Look Like?
+What Does Fair Community Partner Compensation Look Like?

 - Shift responsibility from patient/participant to health care/research institutions when possible.